 KATE CRAWFORD

-Kate Crawford is an internationally leading scholar of artificial intelligence and its impacts.
-She is a Research Professor at USC Annenberg in Los Angeles, a Senior Principal Researcher at MSR in New York, and was the inaugural Visiting Chair of AI and Justice at the École Normale Supérieure in Paris.
+Kate Crawford is a leading scholar of artificial intelligence and its material impacts.
+She is a Research Professor at the University of Southern California, a Senior Principal Researcher at Microsoft Research New York, and the inaugural visiting chair of AI and Justice at the École Normale Supérieure in Paris.

-Her most recent book, Atlas of AI: Power, Politics and The Planetary Costs of Artificial Intelligence won multiple awards including the Sally Hacker Prize, and was named one of the books of the year by New Scientist and the Financial Times.
-It has been translated into twelve languages.
+Her latest book, Atlas of AI: Power, Politics and the Planetary Costs of Artificial Intelligence (Yale University Press) was named a best book of the year by The Financial Times, won three international prizes, and has been translated into twelve languages.

-Kate currently leads the Knowing Machines Project, a transatlantic research collaboration of scientists, artists, and legal scholars that investigates how AI systems are trained.
-Her research has appeared in venues such as Nature, AI & Society, and Science, Technology & Human Values, and she has advised policy makers in the United Nations, the White House, and the European Parliament.
-You can read her latest publication in Nature here
+Crawford leads the interdisciplinary lab Knowing Machines Project, a transatlantic research collaboration of scientists, artists, and legal scholars that investigates how AI systems are trained.
+She has also co-founded multiple research institutes, including FATE (Fairness, Accountability, Transparency and Ethics in AI, based at MSR) and the AI Now Institute (NYU).
+Her research has appeared in many venues including Nature, AI & Society, and Science, Technology & Human Values.
+She has advised policymakers in the United Nations, the White House, the European Parliament, and is currently on the AI Council of President Sanchez of Spain.
+TIME100 named Crawford as one of the world’s most influential people in AI.

 For speaking engagements and invitations, contact info@katecrawford.net.
 For press and media requests, contact press@katecrawford.net.
-There's also @katecrawford on Twitter (although she’s not there much) and @__katecrawford__on Instagram.
+There's also@katecrawford on Bluesky (although she’s not there much) and@__katecrawford__on Instagram.

 Atlas reviewed in NYRB